-When individuals have any type of adverse health condition, it can be much more difficult to qualify for life insurance coverage.
+Anyone who has been diagnosed with a health condition will have some trouble qualifying for the life insurance policy that they want.
 This is because certain health issues may shorten a person’s life expectancy – ultimately leading to a costly life insurance claim that must be paid out by the insurance company.

-Those who have been diagnosed with Hyperthyroidism may have been turned down for life insurance coverage in the past.
+If you have Hyperthyroidism there could have been a time in the past where your application was denied.
 The good news is that those with this condition can qualify for coverage – it is just a case of knowing where to look for it.

 One of the most common symptoms of hyperthyroidism is an enlarged thyroid gland.
 Other common symptoms are protruding eyes, mass-like growths on the affected -person’s neck, and distended veins in the neck.
 The individual may also have behavioral signs such as hyperactivity, irritability, anxiety, nervousness, and insomnia.